What is anxiety and what can I do about it?

 Colouring is an activity that will ease your mind.
 Colouring increases the mindful state of mind and has been shown to ease anxiety and depression¹.

-Read a book or magazine that you can feel absorbed in.
+Read a book or magazine that you enjoy - something that is easy to read and brings comfort.
 Try not to choose something that evokes feelings of fear or stress.
-Easy read books can take you away from your current state of anxiety into another world.
+Easy to read books can take you away from your current state of anxiety into another world.
+If you find reading a challenge, try an audio book or flick through a photography book.

 Exercise

 Exercise triggers the body to release 'feel good' endorphins.
 Regular exercise helps keep you physically and mentally healthy.
-A 10 minute walk is effective as is a 45 minute run.
-Choose something that you enjoy rather than endure.
-Whilst restricted face to face, there are many exercise classes online.
-Walking or running is something that comes free to all and is possible for many.
-For those that are less physically mobile, batting a balloon around your living space is fun and physical.
-Yoga focuses strongly on the mind and body so is a brilliant choice of exercise for you to ease anxiety.
+A 10 minute walk is effective, as is a 45 minute run.
+Choose something you enjoy rather than endure.
+If you like a guide, but have time / financial restrictions, try an online class.
+There are many classes on YouTube you can follow for free.
+Walking or running are free to all and possible for many.
+If you are less physically mobile, batting a balloon around your living space is fun and energising.
+Yoga focuses strongly on the mind and body connection, so it is a brilliant choice of exercise for you to ease anxiety.
+You can even do chair yoga if this suits your mobility.

 Nutrition

-Check in with yourself and make certain that the food and liquid you are providing your body is giving you the nutrition that it requires.
+Check in with yourself and make sure the food and liquid you put in your body is nourishing.
 Alcohol and caffeine can irritate anxiety.
-Think of your body like we do a car, if we run out of fuel it does not work and if we put in the incorrect fuel it coughs, spurts and breaks!
-What fuel are you putting into your body?
+Think of your body like we do a car, if we run out of fuel, it does not work, and if we put in the incorrect fuel, it coughs, spurts and breaks!
+How do you fuel your body?
+The Zoe study is a way to completely personalise your nutritional needs.
+However, it comes at a price tag.
+If you cannot prioritise the cost, you can read the blog and listen to the podcast for free to learn from the research.

 Control what you can and let go of what you cannot

-Often in life we find ourselves struggling for control.
-The reality is we do not really have much control at all.
-We cannot control the weather, the traffic, things that other people do.
+Often in life, we find ourselves struggling for control.
+The reality is we do not have much control at all.
+We cannot control the weather, the traffic or things that other people do.
 We can control the choices we make.
-So, ensure that you are in control of your choices each day and that you are making choices each day.
+So, ensure you take control of your choices each day and make choices each day.

 When you are at a crossroads in your life.
-Whether that be something small such as do you fancy a hot drink or a cold drink or something life changing such as a change in career.
-Stop for some time and make a choice that you are in control of.
-Always remember that sometimes the best choice is not to choose in that moment, express your need for time to think, and wait until later to make your choice.
+Whether something small, such as do you fancy a hot drink or a cold drink.
+Or something life changing, such as a change in career.
+Stop for some time and make a choice that you feel in control of.
+Always remember that sometimes the best choice is not to choose at that moment.
+Express your need for time to think, and wait until later to make your choice.

 ¹ Flett, Jayde & Lie, Celia & Riordan, Benjamin & Thompson, Laura & Conner, Tamlin & Hayne, Harlene.
 (2017).
 Sharpen Your Pencils: Preliminary Evidence that Adult Coloring Reduces Depressive Symptoms and Anxiety.
 Creativity Research Journal.
 29. 409-416.
 10.1080/10400419.2017.1376505.